- What should I consider before I fill a prescription drug?

 - I left my ID card at home and paid full price for my medication.
 How do I get reimbursed?

-You have two reimbursement options: 1) If you return to the pharmacy with your ID card, within two weeks of your purchase, most pharmacies will rerun the prescription claim and reimburse the amount owed to you.
+You have two reimbursement options: 1) If you return to the pharmacy with your ID card within one week of your purchase, most pharmacies will rerun the prescription claim and reimburse the amount owed to you.
 2) You can complete a Prescription Drug Program Claim form, attach your receipt(s) and send to the address shown on the form.
 Reimbursement will be based on our contracted rate (what we pay participating pharmacies), less the amount of your applicable copayment or deductible and/or coinsurance.

 - How do I get a list of preferred drugs (formulary information)?